openframeworks/ofSite/_documentation/3d/ofCamera.markdown

 Obtain the screen coordinates of a point in the 3D world.

 Takes an (X,Y,Z) point in your 3D world, encoded as an ofVec3f, and returns the location (also as an ofVec3f) where this point would appear on your (two-dimensional) display.
 The screen position's "Z coordinate" is set to be the same as your camera's.

-***return:***
+Parameters:
+WorldXYZ A 3D point in the world, whose screen coordinates you wish to know. viewport (Optional) A viewport.
+The default is ofGetCurrentViewport().
-	An ofVec3f containing the screen coordinates of your 3D point of interest.
+Returns: An ofVec3f containing the screen coordinates of your 3D point of interest.